 Twiggli is designed to display six generations, which will include 63 individuals.
 This is a good goal for the amateur genealogist.
 It will probably take you back to the early 1800s and perhaps a little earlier.
-We hope to release alternative trees in the future.

 The watermarked draft is a full sized version of your poster.
 The watermark completely covers your tree with a grey hessian textured layer and Twiggli is written across it in capital letters.
 You can use your watermarked pdf to try out a design, check details, or show to a client, before you buy a high quality version.
 You can print and share watermarked trees, but they won't look nearly as bright and beautiful as the print ready versions!